 When FENIB begins earlier in life, from the first to third decade, there are additional neurological symptoms and the disease may progress quite rapidly.
 Seizures may be the first manifestation, including a syndrome called progressive myoclonic epilepsy (PME).
 The seizures may be difficult to control with medication, and episodes of status epilepticus, or persistent, repetitive seizures may occur, sometimes resulting in death.
 In general, an earlier age of onset is associated with more severe symptoms, and the patient may survive for only a few years.

-FENIB is caused by mutations of the serine protease inhibitor 1 (SERPINI1) gene.
-This genetic mutation is inherited as an autosomal dominant trait.
+FENIB is inherited in an autosomal dominant pattern.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
+The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy.
+The risk is the same for males and females.
 Most, if not all individuals who carry the mutant SERPINI1 gene will eventually become symptomatic (high penetrance).

 The treatment of FENIB is directed toward the specific symptoms that are apparent in each individual.
 Individuals with progressive dementia often experience frustration, anxiety, and depression due to their decreasing ability to function in certain aspects of their lives.
 These frustrations may be minimized by maintaining a stable home environment and a structured routine that does not place excessive demands on the affected individual.

 Eventually, most individuals with FENIB require comprehensive medical care as provided in a nursing home.
-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.